aurora/gitsplit/README.md

     dst       The destination path for the repository to create This path must not exist.

-    keep      At least one path to keep in the new repository.
+    keep      One path or multiple paths to keep in the new repository, if no paths are specified the entire source branch is splitted into a new repository.
 ```

 ## Disclaimer